Tuesday 23 February 2010

 Photography

-art of creating still or moving pictures by recording radiation on a sensitive medium, such as a photographic film, or an electronic sensor.
+Photography is the process, activity and art of creating still or moving pictures by recording radiation on a sensitive medium, such as a photographic film, or an electronic sensor.
 Light patterns reflected or emitted from objects activate a sensitive chemical or electronic sensor during a timed exposure, usually through a photographic lens in a device known as a camera that also stores the resulting information chemically or electronically.
 Photography has many uses for business, science, art and pleasure.

 Genres of Photography